Jean-alien/big-product-team2/README.md

 1. Set up development environment

-2. USe ejs as a view engine
+2. Use ejs as a view engine

 3. Set up API of MongoDB.